noatgnu/sequal-go/README.md

 # Sequal - Go ProForma Parser

-A Go implementation of a ProForma 2.0 peptide sequence notation parser, based on the TypeScript [SequalJS](https://github.com/antmass/SequalJS) package.
+A Go implementation of a ProForma 2.0 peptide sequence notation parser.
 This library provides comprehensive support for parsing, manipulating, and generating ProForma notation strings for peptide and protein sequences.

 ## Features